Helping Patients Prepare for Kidney Replacement Therapy

 - Name three patient education resources to use when discussing options with patients.

-The California Board of Registered Nursing has approved this program for 3.6 continuing education contact hours.
-This certificate must be retained for a period of four years after the course ends.
-NANT Provider No. 07941
+Through the California Board of Registered Nursing, the National Association of Nephrology Technicians/Technologists has approved this program for 3.60 continuing education contact hours.
+The licensee must retain this certificate for a period of four years after the course ends.
+(CBN Provider No. 16924)

 - 3.60 National Association of Nephrology Technicians/Technologists (NANT)

 - 0.00 National Association of Social Workers (NASW)